Eight activities to activate student motivation with Kialo Edu

 The word motivation is derived from the Latin “movere,” literally meaning “to move.”
 Motivation is crucial for students to move towards achieving their goals, yet many students struggle to stay motivated in their studies and job searches.
 As educators, how can we make sure that we set students up for success?

-If it seems like the only thing motivating your students is the bell that signals the end of the school day, it’s time to unleash the power of Kialo Edu discussions!
+If it feels like the only thing motivating your students is the bell that signals the end of the school day, it’s time to unleash the power of interactive and engaging Kialo Edu discussions — all for free!
+Students can actively participate and collaborate in discussions while building their confidence and topic comprehension.
 Here are eight of our favorite activities to motivate students.

 Icebreakers have stood the test of time for a reason — they are a great and easy to set up motivational warm-up activity!
 They don’t require in-depth knowledge, so are therefore more inclusive and less intimidating for students.
 Moreover, they reveal information about students, allowing educators to increase motivation by personalizing learning.